 In low-density agglomerates, the BN platelets are held together loosely by randomly interlocked platelets.
 These agglomerates are soft and break down with minimal amount of shear.

 In high-density agglomerates, the BN platelets are stacked together tightly.
-These agglomerates are “robust” and harder to break apart than low-density agglomerates.
+These agglomerates are harder to break apart than low-density agglomerates.

 You should be sure that the largest particle size does not exceed the intended thickness or cross section of the final product.
-It isn’t uncommon for formulators to mix more than one size distribution to achieve better packing of the BN particles and optimum percolation strength in the resin matrix.
+It isn’t uncommon for formulators to mix more than one size distribution to achieve better packing of the BN particles and optimal percolation in the resin matrix.

 Platelets tend to align in the direction of resin flow, and due to its inherent anisotropy, offer a very good in-plane thermal conductivity.
 Platelets also allow for the addition of BN to systems that require a very thin layer or bond line that would be too big to allow agglomerates to be added.

 Agglomerates and spherical grades - where small BN platelets are randomly oriented in all directions, like a snowball - overcome this limitation making BN an isotropic filler suitable for in-plane as well as through-plane thermal conductivity improvements.

 Platelet grades are single-crystal BN particles, that are small but robust, and do not break down under high shear forces.
 Platelet grades are suitable for high shear operations like twin screw compounding and extrusion.

 Spherical and agglomerated grades, on the other hand, are comprised of multiple small boron nitride platelets, held together by interlocking planes without addition of any binder system.
 This makes these grades particularly susceptible to breaking apart when subjected to high shear.
 These grades are suitable for low-medium shear mixing operations.